 A. The biggest benefit is that it isolates two of the most important muscles in your legs from a functional and aesthetic perspective.
 Think of it like killing two birds with a single stone.

-Q. What Can I Use Instead of Calf Raises?
+Q. What Can I start with Instead of Calf Raises?

 A. You can swap the weights with bands, if that works for you.
 We have also listed some great substitutes in this list.
-How about trying the farmer’s carry on toes, or the squat raise?
+How about starting with jumping jack or jump rope?

 Q. How Many Calf Raises Should I Do Daily?